seiyria/DiscordBotExample/README.md

 # Discord Bot Example

-A sample bot framework for Discord using DI & typeorm.
+A sample bot framework for Discord using DI.

 ## Developing